mwdavisii/nyx/readme.md

 ## Overview

-This is my personal configuration that I use for WSL on Windows and MacOS.
+This is my personal configuration that I use for WSL on Windows, MacOS, and my PixelFold.
 The WSL version primarily installs and configures my preferred shell with development and administration tools while the mac version configures the system and profile.

 ## Influences & Inspirations